visgl/deck.gl/docs/v4.0/layers/README.md

 To use one of the sample layers an application simply needs to copy it into its own source tree, as these layers are not `export`ed by deck.gl.

-Remarks:
-* Sample layers are not as actively supported as core layers, and could even have breaking changes between minor releases of deck.gl.
-  This should not be an issue in practice since applications need to copy these layers into their own source tree in order to use them.